noctrog/cnn_image_captioning/README.md

 ## Motivation

-This project was done as the final project of the subject Computer Vision at the Robotics Engineering degree at Alicante's University.
+This project was done as the final project for the subject of Computer Vision at the Robotics Engineering degree at Alicante's University.